alexpreli/Events-Portal/README.md

 Setup Instructions:

-1. Run Migrations in Laravel:

-First, ensure you have Laravel set up and configured.
-Then, run the migrations using the following command:
+1. Install Server Dependencies (Laravel):

+First, navigate to the Laravel backend directory and install the necessary PHP dependencies by running:

+- cd Events-Portal/server
+- composer install

+After that, run the migrations to set up the database:

 - php artisan migrate

-2. Set Up the Frontend:
+2. Install Client Dependencies (React):

+Navigate to the client directory and install the necessary JavaScript dependencies by running:

+- cd Events-Portal/client
+- npm install

+3. Run Both Servers:

-Navigate to the events_portal directory and execute the following command to install dependencies and run the development servers:
+In the Events-Portal directory, run the following command to start the development servers:

 - npm run dev

+This will launch both servers: the backend server for the Laravel API and the frontend React development server.